 KFSHRC And Roche Products Sign Framework Agreement To Secure Uninterrupted Supply Of Critical High-Value Medications

-(MENAFN- Mid-East Info) King Faisal Specialist Hospital and Research Centre (KFSHRC) and Roche Products have signed a long-term framework agreement to establish a strategic supply model that guarantees a stable and uninterrupted provision of critical, high-value medications essential to ongoing patient care.
+(MENAFN- EIN Presswire) EINPresswire / -- King Faisal Specialist Hospital and Research Centre (KFSHRC) and Roche Products have signed a long-term framework agreement to establish a strategic supply model that guarantees a stable and uninterrupted provision of critical, high-value medications essential to ongoing patient care.
 The signing took place at KFSHRC's pavilion during the Global Health Exhibition 2025.

+The agreement leverages significant commercial benefits to ensure financial predictability for the hospital while safeguarding patient access to life-saving treatments, directly supporting clinical operations through sustainable supply continuity in alignment with Saudi Vision 2030.

 Legal Disclaimer: